-Assuming that our lenders remain solvent, we currently believe that our existing cash and cash equivalents, cash flow from operations, proceeds from the sale of containers and borrowing availability under our debt facilities are sufficient to meet our liquidity needs for the next twelve months.
-While we are not yet through the pandemic, the financial performance of our customers has generally held up better than anticipated since our customers continue to benefit from recent high cargo volumes and high freight rates.
-We will continue to monitor our liquidity and the credit markets in light of the global economic uncertainty and financial market conditions caused by the COVID-19 pandemic.
+The disruption in the credit market in 2008 and 2009 had a significant adverse impact on a number of financial institutions and Hanjin's bankruptcy in 2016 had a significant adverse impact on the liquidity of the container leasing industry.
+Assuming that our lenders remain solvent, we currently believe that cash flow from operations, proceeds from the sale of containers and borrowing availability under our debt facilities are sufficient to meet our liquidity needs for the next twelve months.
+We will continue to monitor our liquidity and the credit markets.
 However, we cannot predict with any certainty the impact on the Company of any further disruptions in the credit environment.